-- Approves a transfer of \$11.9 million from 3098 Licensing and Certification Program Fund to the California Department of Aging (CDA) for the Long-Term Care Ombudsman Program, and increases the allowable transfer from 0942 Health Facilities Citation Penalty Account to CDA for the Long-Term Care Ombudsman Program to \$4 million, in 2025-26, 2026-27, and 2027-28, for a total of up to \$15.9 million to support the Long-Term Care Ombudsman Program each year for three years.
-This proposal has no General Fund impact.
-Approves placeholder trailer bill language consistent with this action. - Approves placeholder Supplemental Report Language on progress and strategies to achieve "No Wrong Door" for Long-Term Care Supports and Services in Home and Community-Based Settings.
+- Approves a transfer of \$4 million from the State Health Facilities Citation Penalties Account to the Long-Term Care Ombudsman Program for each of three fiscal years, starting in 2025-26, with budget bill language. - Approves Supplemental Report Language on progress and strategies to achieve "No Wrong Door" for Long-Term Care Supports and Services in Home and Community-Based Settings.